 Conversely, thick oil will not flow easily through an engine and this could result in diminished power and decreased fuel efficiency.

 Furthermore, thicker oils tend to accumulate on engine parts, leading to clogs or other issues.
-As such, it’s essential that you use only recommended viscosity of oil for your car’s needs.
+As such, it’s essential that you use only the recommended viscosity of oil for your car’s needs.

 3. Change the oil filter